When watching a golf event it's noticeable how many professional golfers wear arm sleeves or sun sleeves. You may wonder, why do they wear them?

-It's easy to get envious watching the top professional golfers play for vast sums every week in amazing sunny locations around the World.
-However, it's not all positive because professional golfers spend a lot of time outside exposed to ultra violet (UV) light, they are particularly at risk of skin cancer.
+It's easy to be envious of the professional golfers who play for vast sums every week in amazing, sunny locations around the world.
+There is, however, a downside to their chosen sport.
+Golfers spend a lot of time outside exposed to ultraviolet (UV) light, which places them at particularly high risk for developing skin cancer.

-Skin cancer is caused by UV light exposure caused by the suns rays.
-So professional golfers who wear arm sleeves to reduce their exposure to UV are proactively managing their health.
+Skin cancer is caused by UV light exposure from the suns rays.
+Professional golfers who wear arm sleeves are actively reducing their exposure to UV and maintaining their overall health.

-Educational awareness of skin cancer is much higher these days and is also increasing amongst professional golfers as more and more of them are diagnosed and treated for skin cancer.
+We are much more aware of skin cancer these days, and this awareness is also increasing amongst professional golfers, with more and more of them being diagnosed and treated for skin cancer.

-This is not an Australia only issue, in the US around 10,000 people a year die of skin cancer.
+This is not an Australia-only issue.
+In the US around 10,000 people annually die from skin cancer.
 One in five Americans will battle with skin cancer at some stage in their lives.
 High profile American golfer Rory Sabattini has also experienced issues with skin cancer over the years and is now an advocate of skin cancer prevention.